OpenDSA/OpenDSA/RST/en/Glossary.rst

       The place where an :term:`activation record` is stored when a subroutine is called during a program's runtime.

+   scope
+      The parts of a program that can see and access a variable.

    search key
       A field or part of a record that is used to represent the record when searching.
 For example, in a database of customer records,